 Combination of powerful components Mequinol and Tretinoin are used to treat areas of the skin that have become darker after repeated exposure to the sun.
 These areas are called solar lentigines, or age or liver spots.
 Mequinol is an active ingredient in Melalong cream used for skin depigmentation and it is mixed with tretinoin, a topical retinoid.
 A common formulation for this drug is an ethanolic solution of 2% mequinol and 0.01% tretinoin by mass.
 Dermatologists commonly prescribe the drug to treat solar lentigines, liver spots, or age spots.

-Melalong cream is a 2-way combination cream made by Ajana company.
-A cream containing the active ingredients Mequinol 2% (two percent) strength, a skin bleaching agent and tretinoin 0.01 percent strength, an artificially made form of vitamin A used to treat sun damaged skin, also as peels and exfoliator, skin regenerator.
+Melalong cream is a 2-way combination cream made by Ajana company as an alternative/generic to famous Solage Cream.
+A cream containing the active ingredients Mequinol 2% (two percent) strength, a skin bleaching agent and tretinoin 0.01 percent strength, an artificially made form of vitamin A used to treat sun-damaged skin, also as peels and exfoliator, skin regenerator.
 Melalong medicated cream is a skin lightening agent and can be used in the gradual bleaching of hyperpigmented skin due to freckles and senile lentigines.
 Melalong cream can be used by people wishing for fairer skin and also for the treatment of chloasma and melasma conditions that causes dark patches on the face, especially the cheeks.